open-eid/SiVa/docs/siva3/definitions.md

   looks like a printed document and can be viewed, printed, and electronically transmitted.

 SiVa
-: is RESTful web service providing digital signature validation services for BDOC, DDOC, PDF and X-Road files
+: is RESTful web service providing digital signature validation services for BDOC, DDOC and PDF files

 Spring Boot